LuizFilipeMoura/red-project/README.md

 - Newly summoned units suffer **summoning sickness** and cannot move until the next turn.
 - Movement uses Manhattan distance and is capped per type: Mage (2), Warrior (1), Archer (3).
 Units may pass through others but cannot end on an occupied cell or remain still.
 - Reaching the opponent’s flag instantly wins the match.
 There is no combat in this MVP.
-- The socket server is fully authoritative: every placement, move, and turn end is validated under a per-lobby mutex before persisting to SQLite via Drizzle.
+- The socket server is fully authoritative: every placement, move, and turn end is validated under a per-lobby mutex before persisting to SQLite via Prisma.
 - Empty lobbies are reaped after 5 minutes, and snapshots are restored on boot so matches survive restarts.

 ### Manual test flow